 For full information on rechargeable batteries, see this page:

-Buyers should note carefully that the only types of batteries safe to use in an APV (or 'mod': a full-feature / replaceable battery 2nd or 3rd-gen ecig) are protected rechargeable Li-ion batteries, or rechargeable Li-Mn batteries .
+Buyers should note carefully that the only types of batteries safe to use in an APV (or 'mod': a full-feature / replaceable battery 2nd or 3rd-gen ecig) are 'safer-chemistry' cells such as Li-Mn (aka IMR) or protected rechargeable Li-ion batteries.
 Some Li-FePo4 batteries can be used .

 DO NOT USE UNPROTECTED Li-ion BATTERIES

-DO NOT USE STANDARD NON-RECHARGEABLE BATTERIES (aka primary cells, as these might be placed in a charger by mistake, subsequently exploding in the mod during use - which HAS happened)
+DO NOT USE STANDARD NON-RECHARGEABLE BATTERIES (aka primary cells) as these might be placed in a charger by mistake, subsequently exploding in the device during use - which HAS happened)

 DO NOT BUY AN APV THAT CAN ONLY USE UNPROTECTED BATTERIES - unless it can take Li-Mn or good-quality Li-FePo4 batteries and these are advised by the APV supplier.
 [1,2,3]

 Suppliers should include VERY CLEAR warnings about unprotected batteries with their products.
-We advise that a printed insert is placed inside the body of the device, that tells the buyer to only use protected rechargeable batteries (or Li-Mn or Li-FePo4).
+We advise that a printed insert is placed inside the body of the device, that tells the buyer to only use safer-chemistry (or protected) rechargeable batteries.
 Note that although the risk increases when batteries are placed in series, meltdowns have occurred with single batteries.

 Li-Mn or Li-FePo4 rechargeables made by for example AW are a safer technology battery that can be used - they need no protection.
 They may not fit in your device, check with the maker.